catseye/Chrysoberyl/article/HTML5 Installations.md

 results in a "stack overflow" error being displayed in the Javascript console, and the evaluation process never finishing.

+### Wunnel

+*   installation-of: [Wunnel][]
+*   installed-implementation: wunnel.js
+*   interactive: true
+*   animated: true
+*   mediums: Javascript, HTML5

+This is an HTML5-based implementation of the esoteric programming language [Wunnel][].

+Instructions:

+Select an example program from the drop-down (or click Edit and compose your own,) then click Run.

+When `INP` is highlighted in the instruction matrix, the program is waiting for input.
+Click on the Input text box and input some `0`s and `1`s (Wunnel programs take bits as input.)
+The program will consume them in order, and continue running.

 ### ZOWIE

 *   installation-of: zowie.py